MaxMendgen/cryptQt/README.md

 # CryptQT
-## a simple QT tool to encrypt and decrypt files
+## a simple QT tool to encrypt and decrypt text

 CryptQT is a simple graphical tool built with Qt for encrypting and decrypting files.
 It supports: